Back to Top

 V. Accommodation Request

-A. A Student who is unable to participate in an Activity because it conflicts with the Student’s sincerely held Religious Belief must submit an Accommodation Request to the Faculty Member for an Academic Requirement or the Authorized Employee for a Co-Curricular Program or Service no later than five (5) Business Days in advance of the need for a Religious Accommodation.
+A. A Student who is unable to participate in an Activity because it conflicts with the Student’s sincerely held Religious Belief should submit an Accommodation Request at the beginning of a semester, and, if possible, no later than five (5) Business Days in advance of the need for a Religious Accommodation, to the following individuals:

-C. If the Student does not submit the Accommodation Request by the deadline set forth above, the College’s ability to grant the Accommodation Request may be limited if the Activity has taken place prior to the College being able to process the Accommodation Request; however, to the extent that the Activity can reasonably be extended to allow the Accommodation Request to be processed, the Faculty Member or Authorized Employee will grant such extensions.
+C. If the Student does not submit the Accommodation Request by the deadline set forth above, the College’s ability to grant the Accommodation Request may be limited if the Activity has taken place prior to the College being able to process the Accommodation Request; however, to the extent that the Activity can reasonably be extended to allow the Accommodation Request to be processed, the CDEIO, Faculty Member or Authorized Employee will grant such extensions.

 D. In the Accommodation Request, the Student must describe: